Blog

 Hemophilia, a genetic disorder, is treated with clotting factor medications that help control bleeding episodes in patients.
 However, in some cases, the patient’s bodies start to produce antibodies (inhibitors) against these drugs, neutralize their effects, and make them less effective in preventing bleeding episodes.

-The FDA has approved FEIBA to be used in the following conditions in patients with hemophilia A or B with inhibitors:
+The FDA has approved FEIBA infusions to be used in the following conditions in patients with hemophilia A or B with inhibitors:

-FEIBA is not indicated to treat bleeding episodes in patients who do not have inhibitors against factors VIII or IX.
+However, it is not indicated to treat bleeding episodes in patients who do not have inhibitors against factors VIII or IX.

-FEIBA: Composition and Mode of Action
+Composition and Mode of Action

 FEIBA is a plasma-derived product and consists of multiple activated and non-activated clotting factors, including factors II, VII, IX, and X. It promotes blood clotting even in the presence of inhibitors (antibodies) in hemophilia A or hemophilia B patients.